Shaw-git/academic-site/content/post/eye-tracking/index.md

 ---
 title: 'Appearance-Based Eye-Tracking Technology'
-subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
+subtitle: 'Estimate where users are looking at using RGB camera :rocket:'
 summary: Create a beautifully simple website in under 10 minutes.
 authors:
 - admin